hanhanwu/Hanhan_Applied_DataScience/AI_Learning_Notes.md

   * It can retrieve data from different sources
 * [Retrieval][1]
   * File retriever vs Chunk retriever
+    * File-level retrieval is useful for handling user questions that require the entire document context to properly answer the question.
+It can be slower and more expensive than chunk level retrieval.
   * Build an agent to decide file-level or chunk-level retrieving
   * Auto Retrieval: How to make file-level retrieval more sophisticated by allowing the LLM to infer a set of metadata filters, based on some relevant example documents
     * [How does auto retrieval work][5]